Dilute, Shoot, and Elute – am I missing anything? YES!3 Apr 2018

 After filtering or centrifugation you can put your vial or plate into the autosampler for analysis.
 Make sure you adjust the needle setting so it stops 3-5mm above the pellet so it doesn’t suck up any of the particles you just pulled out of the sample solution!

 A simple filtration or centrifugation step will allow you to make the most of dilute-and-shoot sample prep’s high-throughput capabilities while helping to keep particulates out of your instrument and column.
 This reduces instrument downtime and prolongs column lifetime so it’s a win-win for your lab’s productivity.
 You can also double up on column protection with good sample prep and the use of a guard column, especially if the sample has fine particles that can pass through a filter membrane or not form a good solid pellet.
-Here is a great starting point for guard column selection.

 Thanks for reading!